 9.1.
 Emmanuel Calisthenics is committed to ensuring that all Coaches, volunteers, and contractors receive training to ensure that they understand their responsibilities in relation to child safety.

 9.2 Mandatory training at Emmanuel Calisthenics includes:

-Sport Integrity Australie - catalogue entries PBTR - Child Protection & Safeguarding
+Sport Integrity Australie - catalogue entries PBTR - Child Protection & Safeguarding for all Executive Committee members, and volunteers, contractors that the Executive Committee believes is appropriate.

 PBTR - Harassment & Discrimination